HL232/bme590hrm/README.md

-The assignment is copied below:
+ The original assignment is copied below:

 # Heart Rate Monitor